Home Energy Upgrade Loan Scheme

 • not be tax resident in a non-compliant jurisdiction

-• confirm ownership of an eligible property (see Eligible Property Criteria section below) by providing a self-declaration and the Meter Point Reference Number (MPRN) for the property
+• confirm ownership of an eligible property (see Eligible Property Criteria section below) by providing a self-declaration and the Meter Point Reference Number (MPRN) for the property.

 Interest Rates